Move to: Previous Day

 » Enjoy our Liturgical Seasons series of e-books!

 Old Calendar: St. Zephyrinus, pope and martyr; Our Lady of Czestochowa (Poland)

-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Zephyrinus whose long pontificate was a period marked by the persecution of Septimus Severus, the struggle against heresy, and the organization of the Christian community in Rome.
+According to the former calendar (1962), today is the commemoration of St. Zephyrinus whose long pontificate was a period marked by the persecution of Septimus Severus, the struggle against heresy, and the organization of the Christian community in Rome.
 In the person of the Pope, the Roman Church asserted her claim as the appointed guardian of the true faith.

 Commodus, looked favorably on the Christians at the onset of his reign.
 His son Caracalla had been raised by a Christian nurse, and the emperor himself had been cured of some ailment by a Christian.
 However, Severus later reversed his position toward the Christians, probably due to their unpopularity with the Roman pagans, and he issued a decree forbidding any person to become either a Jew or a Christian.
 The persecution commenced once again.

 Zephyrinus was a Roman and the son of Habundius.
 Some sources indicate that his strength did not lie in leadership, but that he depended greatly on the more capable and practiced Calixtus, who, since his release from the labor mines, had been rehabilitated and devoted himself to the Church.
 Consequently, he was appointed archdeacon.
 Not only did he direct the lower clergy for Zephyrinus but he was also entrusted with the administration of the official cemetery which the Church now owned.